-Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee charter, we recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2016 be included in the Company's Annual Report.
+Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee charter, we recommended to the Board that the Company's audited consolidated financial statements for the year ended December 31, 2017 be included in the Company's Annual Report.

-The Audit Committee has also selected EY as the Company's independent registered public accounting firm for the year ended December 31, 2017, based on our belief that it is in the best interest of the Company and the stockholders, and will present the selection to the stockholders for ratification at the meeting.
+The Audit Committee has also selected EY as the Company's independent registered public accounting firm for the year ended December 31, 2018, based on our belief that it is in the best interest of the Company and the shareholders, and will present the selection to the shareholders for ratification at the meeting.
 In connection with this decision, the Audit Committee assessed the independent auditor's performance.
 This assessment examined three primary criteria: (1) the independent auditor's qualifications and experience; (2) the communication and interactions with the independent auditor over the course of the year; and (3) the independent auditor's independence, objectivity, and professional skepticism.
 These criteria were discussed with management during a private session, as well as in executive session.

-We would also like to note, that commencing this year a new lead audit partner has been appointed.
+EY has served as the Company's auditor since 2002.
+We would also like to note, that commencing with the 2017 audit, a new lead audit partner was appointed.
 This partner was identified after extensive discussions among management, the Audit Committee members and EY and we provided a report to the Board.